-You may have noticed in my Math: A Four Letter Word post, that we are big fans of Life of Fred around here.
+We are big fans of Life of Fred around here.
 So much so that the middle child spent one Christmas making a Fred doll for her baby sister.
-So, I decided to list some of the reasons for our love of the adorable height-challenged mathematician.
+I decided it was time to list some of the reasons for our love of the adorable, height-challenged mathematician.

 Why We Love Life of Fred

 He’s a kid who thinks like a kid, but with infinitely more knowledge than the typical five-year-old (or 4, if you’re currently in the Readers series).
 He has odd views about food, money, and life.
 He is super trusting and generally naïve when it comes to the harshness of the world.
 In other words, he’s just like your kids — fresh and inquisitive, full of heart and unjaded.

 Ok, so he’s not funny in the SNL or Jon Stewart way, but he’s corny and silly and appeals to the kid in all of us.

 It’s not overt.
 It’s not in your face.
 It’s just math — simple, that’s-how-you-use-it-in-real-life math.
 Why do you need to know Algebra?
 Because someday you may want to know what tax is on that hilarious “I’m with Stupid” t-shirt.

 This may not be an issue at your house.
 At our house, it is.
 The middle kid simply hated Singapore Math her last year of traditional school.
 She came home with tons of homework and didn’t understand most of the steps she was required to show.
 Oh, she understood how to get the answer, but she had no idea what they were doing in the book or what her teacher had taught her that day.
 And, she was stressed out by the timed daily drills.